tek5030/lab-corners-py/lab-guide/3-detect-circles-from-corners-with-ransac.md

 The only thing you have to do to make this work is to remove the `break` and perform the correct test in the if-statement.
 Do it, and try it out!

+Tip: If the program runs really slow, you can manually override the maximum number of RANSAC iterations by setting `max_iterations` in the constructor of `CircleEstimator` to for example 500.

 ## Play around
 Now, the code is finished!